siberianfox/tinygwiki/Road-to-1.0.md

 Changes in 353.xx builds
 * Changed limit switch shutdown behavior.
 Limits cause immediate machine shutdown (as before), but now lock out all other activity until a hard reset or a software reset (ctrl-x) is performed.
 This prevents runaways if the host is still streaming code to the board.
 Blinks the spindle DIR LED when in shutdown state.
+The board sends an 'er' report (in JSON mode) or an EMERGENCY SHUTDOWN message if in text mode.

 * Fixed G92 and G54-G59 status reporting so these should be more useful now.
 * Changed JSON body name from "b" to "r" to avoid collision with "b" axis groups
 * Changed $je to $jv for JSON vebosity setting
 * Added $tv for text verbosity setting
 * Added some new self tests and made all tests work from and return to home position.
 Type $test for a list
-* Limit switches now put the system into an infinite loop so no more commands from the UI are accepted until reset is performed.
-Reset can be physical (button), or ctrl-x - they both have exactly the same effect.
-The board attempts to send an 'er' report (in JSON mode) or an EMERGENCY SHUTDOWN message if in text mode.
 * Removed axis Slave modes.
 These "slots" will be used for application specific modes such as extruder, laser hardener, laser cutter, tangential knife, etc.

 Changes in 352 builds